Brown eyes: Facts about brown eye color

 But it's not all good news for people with brown eyes.

 Research at the University of Pittsburgh found that women with dark-colored eyes seemed to experience more pain when giving birth compared with mothers with light-colored eyes.
-The women with light-colored eyes also had less anxiety, depression, negative thoughts and sleep disturbances than the women with brown eyes.
+The women with light-colored eyes also experienced less anxiety, depression, negative thoughts and sleep disturbances than the women with brown eyes.

 Are brown eyes more trustworthy?

+Brown eyes have come to have some cultural significance over time.
 Did you know that having brown eyes may make you appear more trustworthy?

 In research performed in the Czech Republic, university students were asked to look at photographs of 80 fellow students (40 males and 40 females, ages 19 to 26 years).
 Participants in the study were asked to rate the photographed students for trustworthiness on a 10-point scale.